 Day 2: The Médoc Wine Region

-Today, you will drive north to the Médoc wine region, home to vineyards that are famous around the world.
+Today, you will drive north to the Médoc wine region, home to world-famous vineyards.

-About 25 minutes’ drive north is Pauillac, a charming village with cobblestone streets and more exceptional wine châteaux.
+Pauillac is a charming village with cobblestone streets and more exceptional wine châteaux.

 If you’re ready to head back to Bordeaux city by mid-afternoon and aren’t too tired, we suggest an artistic change of scenery for later in the day.
 We love to recommend the Bassins des Lumières, a former submarine base that was converted into a digital art exhibition space.
 Huge images of famous masterpieces are projected onto the walls of the space, which reflect on the water below in a stunning effect.
 You can see the latest exhibitions on their website.